Enter your work email

 • Inconsistent review processes: When stakeholders apply different criteria for approvals, it can lead to inaccurate, unreliable supplier vetting.
 As a result, the process may be prone to costly delays and errors.

-These challenges create friction for suppliers and internal stakeholders alike, which ultimately leads to slower sourcing decisions, reduced visibility, and greater risk exposure.
+These challenges create friction for suppliers and internal stakeholders alike, which ultimately leads to slower sourcing decisions, reduced visibility, and increased risk exposure.

 3 key steps to create an effective supplier onboarding process